Last updated:

 Physical and mental health

 South Sudan’s health system is among the poorest in the world.
 There is a severe shortage of trained health professionals.
-There are growing demands for basic health care services and flooding is threatening the already fragile health system in the country.
-Amid increasing needs, reduced funding is having direct consequences on South Sudanese.
+There are growing demands for basic health care services, and flooding threatens the already fragile health system in the country.

 Years of conflict and the impact of COVID-19 have resulted in trauma and mental health conditions for a large proportion of the country’s population.
 Despite mental health and psychosocial concerns, access to mental health and psychosocial support remains lacking and is urgently needed along with life-skills education.